 During one of our earlier visits we tried the 2004 100% Estate Cabernet Sauvignon.
 Every vintage, their Cabernet Sauvignon is always 100% varietal.
 All the Cabernet clones in this wine are picked separately based on individual ripeness, and are also fermented and aged separately until the final blending.
 This wine is inky and dark in color which are perfect color characteristics for hillside fruit.
 As the wine opens up seductive aromas of ripe juicy blackberries are revealed along with exotic earth driven spices.
 The palate is rich and well layered with lots of fruit on the mid palate which leads to a well structured elegant finish.

 Visits are for serious wine enthusiasts and are always highly personalized.
-Tastings are either in a semi-enclosed room, or inside their hospitality room; either place is ideal for relaxing while enjoying these some premium wines – and at the same time overlooking their vineyards and the rugged natural landscape surrounding this hidden gem.
+The winery is permitted to see a very limited number of guests each day – so tastings are always private for your own group.
+Tastings are held either in a semi-enclosed room, or inside their hospitality room; either place is ideal for relaxing while enjoying these some premium wines – and at the same time overlooking their vineyards and the rugged natural landscape surrounding this hidden gem.

-You can find their wines locally at ACME Wine shop in St. Helena with select International distribution to Switzerland and parts of Asia.
+One can sometimes find their wines locally at ACME Wine shop in St. Helena; the selectively distribute a limited amount of wine to Switzerland and parts of Asia.
 Total production annually is around 3,000 cases.
-Visit: www.kellyflemingwines.com
+For more information or to join their mailing list, visit: www.kellyflemingwines.com

 First Fleming’s Prime Steakhouse & Wine Bar, Fashion Island Newport Beach